EB-CDPHE/Data-requests/Percent PCR positives that are sequenced/README.md

 ###
 ## Data cleaning:

-1. Check.Specimens_read.sas
+**1. Check.Specimens_read.sas**
         This program conducts data checks on selected variables in Specimens_read.
-The variables in this dataset are listed [**HERE**](./contents/PROC_Contents.Specimens_read.pdf).
+The "_Collection_Date_" variable in this dataset stores the date the specimen was collected.
+The full list of variables and their attributes for the Specimens_read dataset are listed [HERE](./contents/PROC_Contents.Specimens_read.pdf).

 ````diff
 +/*-----------------------------------------------------------------*
 +| Check Specimens_read data for: